volatusveritas/projector/PDJ/PDJ#0.md

-Next, I though of how to turn array notation (`int[]`, `float[][]`, or `char[]`, for example) into a more readable syntax that (ab)uses keywords, and so my final conclusion came to be `chest of <type>` where `<type>` is the type of data to sequentialized, look at some examples:
+Next, I though of how to turn array notation (`int[]`, `float[][]`, or `char[]`, for example) into a more readable syntax that (ab)uses keywords, and so my final conclusion came to be `chest of <type>` where `<type>` is the type of data to sequentialized.
+Look at some examples:

 - `lines (chest of scroll) = ["first line", "second line"]`;
 - `amounts (chest of abacus) = [5, 3, 7]`;